 Posts by Caras & Shulman

-Sometimes, taxpayers need to call the IRS about a tax matter.
-If this is the case, they should know that IRS phone assistors take great care to only discuss personal information with the taxpayer or someone the taxpayer authorizes to speak on their behalf.
-As such, the IRS will ask taxpayers and tax professionals to verify their identity when they call.
+Sometimes, taxpayers must call the IRS about a tax matter.
+As part of the IRS’s ongoing efforts to keep taxpayer data secure from identity thieves, IRS phone assistors take great care to discuss personal information with the taxpayer or someone the taxpayer has authorized to speak on their behalf.
+Therefore, the IRS will ask taxpayers and their representatives to verify their identity when they call.